kstawiski/OmicSelector/README.md

 ![Docker](https://github.com/kstawiski/OmicSelector/workflows/Docker/badge.svg) ![R package](https://github.com/kstawiski/OmicSelector/workflows/R%20package/badge.svg)

-Environment, docker-based application and R package for biomarker signiture selection (feature selection) from high-throughput high-throughput omics experiments and other multidimensional datasets.
-Initially developed for miRNA-seq, RNA-seq and qPCR.
+OmicSelector is an environment, Docker-based web application, and R package for biomarker signature selection (feature selection) from high-throughput experiments and others.
+It was initially developed for miRNA-seq (small RNA, smRNA-seq; hence the previous name was miRNAselector), RNA-seq and qPCR, but can be applied for every problem where numeric features should be selected to counteract overfitting of the models.
+Using our tool you can for example select the miRNAs with the greatest diagnostic potential (based on the results of miRNA-seq, for validation in qPCR experiments).

+The main purpose of OmicSelector is to provide you with the set of candidate features (biomarkers) for further validation of biomarker study from e.g. high-throughput experiments.
+The package performs feature selection first.
+In the next step, the sets of features are tested in the process called “benchmarking”.
+In benchmarking we test all of those sets of features (biomarkers) using various data-mining (machine learning) methods.
+Based on the average performance of sets in cross-validation or holdout-validation (testing on the test set and/or validation set) we can suggest which of the signatures (set of features) has the greatest potential in further validation.

 Go to https://kstawiski.github.io/OmicSelector/ for more details.